Ian Happ Player Props: Cubs vs. Dodgers

 Ian Happ At The Plate

-- Happ is batting .282 with four doubles, a home run and 10 walks.
+- Happ leads Chicago with 15 hits and an OBP of .481 this season.

-- Among qualified hitters in MLB action, his batting average ranks 73rd, his on-base percentage ranks 26th, and he is 78th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks fifth, and he is 20th in the league in slugging.

-- Happ has driven in a run in four games this season (36.4%), including one multiple-RBI game.
+- In five games this season (41.7%), Happ has picked up an RBI, including two games with multiple runs batted in.

-- In six of 11 games this season, he has scored, including multiple runs once.
+- In seven of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.